 - Throughout the school day, staff plan for and seek out opportunities to ensure that children are in a positive frame of mind and enjoying their learning and social experiences at school.

-- Our Pastoral Care Lead, Mrs Coley, and our classroom staff are always on hand to work with groups or individuals who may need a bit of extra support at school.
-Mrs Coley is available every Friday morning by appointment via the school office.
+- Our Pastoral Care Team and classroom staff are always on hand to work with groups or individuals who may need a bit of extra support at school.
+Mr Antoniou (Inclusion Manager) is available for afternoon appointments on the last Tuesday of every month.
+Appointments can be made via the school office.